chrislanejones/rollup-repo-for-AI/README.md

 # Run on current directory
 node roll_repo_for_ai.js

-# Or use bash version
+# Or use bash version (with interactive tree selection)
 ./roll_repo_for_ai.sh
 ```